 Curriculum at Fox Hill

-At Fox Hill, we believe that the planning and teaching of our curriculum is central in ensuring our vision and values are reflected within the outcomes of our pupils throughout their learning journey.
-Our shared vision of Fox Hill being an our values of kindness, curiosity, self-belief and pride.
-These values are nurtured to promote success and high aspirations for the future for all learners.
+At Fox Hill, we believe that the planning and teaching of our curriculum is central in ensuring our vision, mission and values are reflected within the outcomes of our pupils throughout their learning journey.
+Our shared vision of Fox Hill being an inspirational school, where learning is a journey of excitement and every child is nurtured to thrive, believe in themselves and be empowered to succeed, is underpinned by our values of kindness, curiosity, self-belief and pride.
+Our curriculum ensures our values are nurtured to support the personal, social and academic development of every pupil and promotes success and high aspirations for the future for all learners.

 Our curriculum aims to:

 The range of experiences we offer supports our children academically, but also ensures that their spiritual, moral, social and cultural needs are met.
 We are incredibly proud of our curriculum and the experiences we provide children who in turn demonstrate how they are deeply proud of our school, their British values and diverse society to which we belong and play an active part.
 We are proud that our curriculum gives our children the knowledge, skills, confidence and self-belief to lead a happy and fulfilled life by encouraging them to always aim high and work towards following their aspirations in life.